Paranoia

 Question 1 of 3

-Which one of the following is important when caring for a patient with paranoia?
+Which one of the following is NOT a symptom of paranoia?

 For Teams